 can take actionable steps rooted in both experience and future planning.

-by a few feet can slash premiums significantly; for example, NFIP data shows a
+Elevating your home above the Base Flood Elevation, even by a few feet, can slash premiums significantly; for example, NFIP data shows a home 3 feet above BFE might see rates drop by 50% or more.

 to crawlspaces or retrofitting with water-resistant materials (like tile